 Collaboration Task

-A Collaboration Task is a Task that requires the facilitation of collaboration between a Group of People.
+A Collaboration Task is a task that requires the facilitation of collaboration between a group of people to achieve shared goals through collaborative efforts.

 - Context: